{

 ];

-if we want to convert to a new array with the user object Where each user object contains the name(firstname,lastname), id, and role
+To convert this array into a new array where each user object contains the name, id, and role:

 let newusers = users.map((user) => {